-- Brockman Resources options were to exercise their options and subsequently accept the Offer for their Brockman Resources Shares; and - FerrAus options were to exercise their options and subsequently accept the FerrAus Offer for their FerrAus Shares,

-Wah Nam International will have 8,464,856,805 fully paid ordinary shares on issue of which:
+- Brockman Resources options were to exercise their options and subsequently accept the Brockman Resources Takeover Offer for their Brockman Resources Shares: and - FerrAus options were to exercise their options and subsequently accept the FerrAus Takeover Offer for their FerrAus Shares, the Company will have 8,464,856,805 fully paid ordinary shares on issue of which:

-- 3,508,672,380 (representing approximately 41.5% of the total fully paid ordinary shares on issue following the IPO being oversubscribed, 100% acceptance of the Offer and the FerrAus Offer) will represent shares issued to accepting Brockman Resources Shareholders; and - 1,033,748,940 (representing approximately 12.2% of the total fully paid ordinary shares on issue following the IPO being oversubscribed, 100% acceptance of the Offer and the FerrAus Offer) would represent shares issued to accepting FerrAus Shareholders.
+- 3,508,672,380 (representing approximately 41.5% of the total fully paid ordinary shares on issue following the Offer being oversubscribed and 100% acceptance of the Takeover Offers) will represent Shares issued to Brockman Resources Shareholders pursuant to the Brockman Resources Takeover Offer. - 1,033,748,940 (representing approximately 12.2% of the total fully paid ordinary shares on issue following the Offer being oversubscribed and 100% acceptance of the Takeover Offers) will represent Shares issued to FerrAus Shareholders pursuant to the FerrAus Takeover Offer.

-6.9 Corporate Structure of the Combined Group
+(b) Corporate Structure of the Combined Group

-Parklane Limousine Service Limited (HK) has a number of wholly owned subsidiaries not shown in this diagram.
-English name is for identification purpose only
+^{} Parklane Limousine Service Limited (HK) has a number of wholly owned subsidiaries not shown in this diagram.